fernandasdias/flutter_sample_project/README.md

 Note: The purpose of this project is not to showcase pixel-perfect design or advanced UI capabilities, but rather to demonstrate my approach in overall mobile engineering practices, focusing on the core structure of a simple project.
 My approach is not limited to this example, but rather adaptable and evolve based on the specific needs of each project.

-\*The design is not the primary focus, and I do not claim ownership of it.
+\* I do not claim ownership of the design.